 Watch ACE’s Creative Case webinar ‘Digging into Economic Diversity’ where Dr Oman appeared as a panellist.

-For detailed information about the methodology please see page 9 to 26 of the ‘Improving Data Practices to Measure Inequality and Introduce Social Mobility Metrics: A Working Paper for the cultural sector’ by Dr Oman.
+For detailed information about the methodology please see page 9 to 26 of the ‘Improving Data Practices to Measure Inequality and Introduce Social Mobility Metrics: A Working Paper for the cultural sector’ – a working paper by Dr Oman.